By Dr. Bill Barnett, D.V.M.

 The study provides some insight into human health as well.

 Dr. Richard Weindruch, University of Wisconsin professor of medicine and expert in the diet restriction field said, “This study is significant for human as well as canine health because it’s the first study completed in a larger mammal that proves the significant power that diet restriction wields in extending life and delaying the markers of aging.
 From this study, we can extrapolate that large mammals, including humans, can potentially live healthier and longer through diet restriction.”
+So… how many calories should my dog eat?
+According to this study, not nearly as much as we expect

 What is most impressive about the research on underfeeding and longevity over the last two decades is the variety of disciplines represented by current researchers and the broad scope of physiological and disease processes affected by restricted feeding.
 Prominent scientists include Roy Walford, MD, Pathology, UCLA; Edward Masoro, Ph.D., Physiology, University of Texas; Robert Good, MD, Ph.D., Immunology, University of South Florida and former head of Memorial Sloan Kettering Cancer Institute; Richard Cutler, Ph.D., Genetics, National Institute of Health; and, William Regelson, MD, Gerontology, University of Virginia.